Sindhura942/SindhuraBhavyaMullpuri/README.md

 ## 🔮 Upcoming Generative AI Projects

 ### 1️⃣ **ChromaDB Vector Search App**
+Real Estate Research Assistant | Python, LangChain, ChromaDB, Streamlit, Hugging Face Built an AI-powered real estate data assistant using RAG architecture with ChromaDB as a vector store and LangChain for retrieval-based Q&A.
+Integrated Hugging Face embeddings for semantic search and natural language queries on property listings.
+GitHub:
 - Purpose: Build a semantic document search interface using ChromaDB and Streamlit
 - Tech: LangChain, ChromaDB, OpenAI Embeddings, Streamlit
 - Status: In Progress